jacebenson/cedar/docs/docs/tutorial/chapter6/comment-form.md

 </TabItem>
 </Tabs>

 Where does this magical `$postId` come from?
-Redwood is nice enough to automatically provide it to you since you passed it in as a prop when you called the component!
+Cedar is nice enough to automatically provide it to you since you passed it in as a prop when you called the component!

 Try going to a couple of different blog posts and you should see only comments associated to the proper posts (including the one we created in the console).
 You can add a comment to each blog post individually and they'll stick to their proper owners: